 The temple began at the beginning of the 18th century with the wave of prosperity that came as the city of Edo gained in power.
 This association with prosperity is still clear today in the lavishness of the temple's interior and the various accoutrements around the premises.

 Today, the Old Main Hall of Fukagawa Fudoson is said to be the oldest wooden structure in Koto ward.
 This area of Tokyo in particular was bombed severely towards the end of the Second World War, and in 1945 Fukagawa Fudoson temple was destroyed.

 Because of the shortage of building materials immediately after the war, a temple already existing since 1862 in the Inbanuma district of nearby Chiba prefecture was brought in as a replacement.

-If you have the good fortune to visit when a ritual is taking place, you will be overwhelmed by the raw power of the drumming that accompanies it.
+If you visit when a ritual is taking place, you will be overwhelmed by the raw power of the drumming that accompanies it.
 Also, a dramatic ritual featuring drumming teams performing in the temple forecourt takes place every May 1.

 Like all temples, its grounds are full of old artistic marvels.
 Check out, in particular, the triple dragon head water spout.
 In the middle of the far courtyard is a brazier constantly issuing smoke that passers-by stop and rub themselves with on afflicted parts of their body.
 (See the video of Buddhist supplicants rubbing smoke.)